Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

 is the blow-up in a $\cB_n$-permissible center $D_{n}\subset X_{n}$, and $\cB_{n+1}=\cB_n'$ is the complete transform of $\cB_{n}$ (resp. $\cB_{n+1} = \widetilde{\cB_n}$ is the strict transform of $\cB_n$).

-Call a sequence as in \eqref{seqBpermbu1} reduced if none of the morphisms $\pi_n$ is an isomorphism.
-For a given sequence of $\cB$-permissible blowups, define the associated reduced sequence by suppressing all isomorphisms in the sequence and renumbering as in \eqref{seqBpermbu1} again.
+Call a sequence as in \eqref{seqBpermbu1} contracted if none of the morphisms $\pi_n$ is an isomorphism.
+For a given sequence of $\cB$-permissible blowups, define the associated contracted sequence by suppressing all isomorphisms in the sequence and renumbering as in \eqref{seqBpermbu1} again.

 We abbreviate \eqref{seqBpermbu1} as $(X,\cB) = (X_0,\cB_0) \lmapo{\pi_1} (X_1,\cB_1) \leftarrow \ldots\;$, for short. \end{definition}

 We will prove Theorem \ref{thm.intro.1} in the following, more general form.